LogoLogo

 Windows

-If you do not already have Python installed, we recommend disabling the Windows Python App Execution Alias before trying to install Python and PySDK.
-You should also ensure you have installed.
+If Python is not installed, disable the Windows Python App Execution Alias before installing Python and PySDK.
+Ensure the is installed.

 Disabling the Windows Python App Execution Alias and Installing Python on Windows